Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 ## Installation

-This plugin has been verified with KiCAD 7.0, Python 3.8, and Windows 10 (V1.0.4).
-It has also been tested on MacOS 13.4 with Python 3.11 (V1.0.3).
+This plugin has been verified to work with KiCAD 7.0.8 (Python 3.9.16) on Windows 10 (V1.0.6) and MacOS 13.4 (V1.0.3).
 It should theoretically work cross-platform with Python 3.7 and above.

-The plugin requires the KiCAD Netlist Reader module.
-This should be installed with KiCAD, but if for some reason it isn't working properly you can manually download it from the [KiCAD GitHub Repository](https://github.com/KiCad/kicad-source-mirror/blob/master/eeschema/python_scripts/kicad_netlist_reader.py) and place it alongside the plugin file.
+The plugin requires the [KiCAD Netlist Reader module](https://pypi.org/project/kicad-netlist-reader/).
+This should be installed with KiCAD, but if for some reason it isn't you can launch the "KiCAD Command Prompt" as administrator (located at `/KiCad/7.0/bin/kicad-cmd.bat` on Windows), then invoke `pip install kicad-netlist-reader` to install the module in your KiCAD environment.
+Alternatively you can manually download the file from the [KiCAD GitHub Repository](https://github.com/KiCad/kicad-source-mirror/blob/master/eeschema/python_scripts/kicad_netlist_reader.py) and place it alongside the plugin file.

-### Installation
+### Installation Steps
 1. Download and place the `bom_csv_multi_distributor.py` file in your KiCAD plugin directory
 	- On Windows this is under `.\Documents\KiCAD\7.0\plugins`
 2. (Optional) Download and place the `JLCPCB_Part_Database.csv` file in your KiCAD plugin directory